Music-related memory: Koelsch's model

 In a model outlined by Stefan Koelsch and Walter Siebel, music stimuli are perceived in a successive timeline, breaking down the auditory input into different characteristics and meaning.
 He maintained that upon perception the sound reaches the auditory nerve, brainstem and thalamus.
 At this point features involving pitch height, chroma, timbre, intensity and roughness are extracted.
 This occurs about at about 10–100ms.
 Next, melodic and rhythmic grouping occurs, which is then perceived by auditory sensory memory.
 After this, an analysis is made of intervals and chord progressions.
 A harmony is then built upon the structure of metre, rhythm and timbre.
 This occurs from about 180–400ms after the initial perception.
 Following this, structural reanalysis and repair occur, at about 600–900ms.
 Finally, the autonomic nervous system and multimodal association cortices are activated.
 Koelsch and Siebel proposed that from about 250–500ms, based on the sound's meaning, interpretation and emotion occurs continuously throughout this process.
 This is indicated by N400, a negative spike at 400ms, as measured by an "event related potential".

+Jancke’s model

+In addition Lutz Jancke formalized the perception and storage of music information.
+Music perception is technically a serial-to-parallel conversion, which can be conceived of as a form of integration of serial information on different levels.
+Music consists of a series of tones, which are integrated to motives, and the motives are integrated to phrases.
+At the next level, these melody fragments are integrated into a larger melody cluster or even into the entire musical piece.